 children develop and learn in different ways and at different rates.

 Whilst some aspects of our ‘Trust Ready’ curriculum are academically challenging, we have fully embed and ‘live’ the three characteristics of effective teaching and learning which are:

 playing and exploring - children investigate and experience things, and ‘have a go,’

 active learning - children concentrate, keep on trying if they encounter difficulties and enjoy achievements,

 creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 This curriculum is not an excuse for an overly formal, playless or sedentary Early Years experience for our children – on the contrary, our skilled practitioners can develop all aspects of child knowledge and skills through the characteristics above, with a memorable, enjoyable and effectively unique Early Years experience.

 Children are statutorily assessed against the Early Learning Goals at the end of Reception but our curriculum is broader than the Early Learning Goals.
 It aims to exemplify, broaden and balance the curriculum and in many cases, deepen it - encompassing key life skills, experiences and expectations, which are not explicitly part of the ‘Early Years Outcomes’ document.
 For example, the key aspects of early childhood of table manners, responding to greetings, cooking skills and fitness have all been interwoven into our curriculum.

 Understanding the World is a central driver to this curriculum.
 As such, the experiences and expectations detailed within this section are seen as vehicles and contexts for learning across the curriculum.
-Statements that have been emboldened throughout the document are seen by the team as particularly important to consider.

 In light of the review, this curriculum demands that every child across the Trust: